awesomemotive/one-click-demo-import/readme.txt

 = How can I import via the WP-CLI? =

-In the 2.4.0 version of this pugin we added two WP-CLI commands:
+In the 2.4.0 version of this plugin we added two WP-CLI commands:

 * `wp ocdi list` - Which will list any predefined demo imports currently active theme might have,
 * `wp ocdi import` - which has a few options that you can use to import the things you want (content/widgets/customizer/predefined demos).
 Let's look at these options below.